marc2332/bliss/doc/docs/dev_calc_counters.md

 * `self.outputs`: list of calc counters.
 * `input_dict`: values of inputs to compute.

-input dict indexed by `tags`
+input dict is indexed by `tags`

 calculation is performed on maximum number of elements available for all inputs.

-tags are "roles" ?
+tags are "roles".

 if no tag -> use counter names

-CalcCounter without input counter ???

 calculation is performed on a 1 to 1 element basis: to reduce the number of